NLeSC/guide/language_guides/r.md

 ### Preparing data for analysis

 There are packages that ease tidying up messy data, e.g. [tidyr](https://github.com/hadley/tidyr) and [reshape2](https://github.com/hadley/reshape).
-The idea of tidy and messy data is explained in a [tidy data](http://vita.had.co.nz/papers/tidy-data.html) paper by Hadley Wickham.
-There is also the google group [manipulatr](https://groups.google.com/forum/#!forum/manipulatr) to discuss topics related to data manipulation in R.
+The idea of tidy and messy data is explained in a [tidy data](https://vita.had.co.nz/papers/tidy-data.html) paper by Hadley Wickham.

 ### Speeding up code